DCFApixels/KeyTea/README.md

 ## 🔒 Security

-**This application guarantees that passwords are not stored or transmitted to third parties in the following ways:**<br>
+**The following properties help ensure that the application neither stores passwords nor transmits them to third parties:**<br>
 + The app can function without an internet connection;
-+ It does not use third-party frameworks or libraries, except for the browser and the [js-sha3](https://github.com/emn178/js-sha3) script for calculations;
++ It does not use third-party frameworks or libraries, except for the bundled [js-sha3](https://github.com/emn178/js-sha3) script used for SHA3 calculations;
-+ It is an open-source project and the source code is available for review.
-Users can independently verify that everything is clean.
++ It is an open-source project, so users can review the source code and independently verify its behavior.

 **Advantages:**<br>
-+ It is enough to remember just one master password, but a unique one is generated for each site;
++ You only need to remember one master password, while a unique password is generated for each site;
 + Generated passwords consist of a random set of characters, making them secure;
-+ Since the app does not store passwords, these passwords are not susceptible to leakage by hacks;
++ Password Tea does not store generated passwords, so there is no central password vault whose compromise would expose them all at once;
-+ Quickly change the generated password, adding just one character creates a new unique password.
++ Generated passwords can be changed quickly: changing even one input character produces a new password.

 **Disadvantages:**<br>
-+ A master password leak exposes access to all passwords;
++ If the master password is leaked, all generated passwords become accessible;
-+ A single master password is more vulnerable to various types of attacks.
++ A single master password is easier to target with various types of attacks.

 </br>